plackyhacker/plackyhacker.github.io/kernel/double-fetch-no-shellcode.md

 *(rop + index++) = kernelBase + 0x233314;			        // mov qword [rax], rcx ; ret ;
 ```

 It looks complicated, but it isn't.
 The value of the return address is stored in a local variable (`aBuffer`) for later.
-Also notice that I am using call oriented programming (COP) due to a lack of gadgets (ref: ` mov r8, rbp ; mov rcx, rdi ; call rax ;`).
+Also notice that I am using call-oriented programming (COP) due to a lack of gadgets (ref: ` mov r8, rbp ; mov rcx, rdi ; call rax ;`).

 ## Resolving the EPROCESS Address